-- Does the recipient country have a record of past or present terrorist/criminal activities? - Are there any known or suspected links between the buyer country and terrorist/criminal organizations (or even individual terrorists/criminals) or any reasons to suspect that entities within and tolerated by the recipient country have those links? - Is there any other reason to suspect that the buyer country tolerates arms re-export or diversion to terrorist/criminal organizations, or that it organizes re-export or diversion itself? - Does the recipient country have internal legislation that tolerates terrorist/criminal activities, or does failure to apply legislation result in tolerance of terrorist/criminal activities?
+- Does the buyer country have a record of past or present terrorist/criminal activities? - Are there any known or suspected links between the buyer country and terrorist/criminal organizations (or even individual terrorists/criminals) or any reasons to suspect that entities within, and tolerated by the buyer country have those links? - Is there any other reason to suspect that the buyer country tolerates re-export or diversion of military technology or equipment to terrorist/criminal organizations, or that it organizes re-export or diversion itself? - Does the buyer country have internal legislation that tolerates terrorist/criminal activities, or does failure to apply legislation result in tolerance of terrorist/criminal activities?

-Many of these questions may also be asked during an assessment under Criterion Seven, but under Criterion Six they involve the recipient country's government rather than the end-user.
+9241/09 DGE WMD Many of these questions may also be asked during an assessment under Criterion Seven, but under Criterion Six they involve the buyer country's government rather than the end-user.